sooftware/nlp-tasks/dialogue_retrieval/README.md

 ## Get Started

-You can train with [AI Hub SNS Dataset](https://aihub.or.kr/aidata/30718) directly.
+You can train with [Ubuntu Dialogue Corpus](https://arxiv.org/abs/1506.08909) directly.
 If you want to train with a different dataset, you only need to create a new load_dataset function and Dataset class.
 Of course, it is also necessary to change the pre-trained model name to fit the language.